myself659/zku-assignments/2-week2/week2.md

 The circuit process: TreeUpdateArgsHasher(oldRoot, newRoot, pathIndices, hashes, instances, blocks ) =>  argsHash

-Because it is update tree in batch, so  need to send raw data to  verification process.
+Because it updates tree in batch, so need to send raw data to verification process.
 The arguments sent to the contract call are as follows:
 ```
   /// @dev Insert a full batch of queued withdrawals into a merkle tree